Community Conflict Management in Southern Somalia

 • There is a need for flexible funding by donors.

-• While institutional donors are encouraging a Triple Nexus approach, most funding is still restricted to certain activities (i.e., food security).
+• While institutional donors are encouraging a triple nexus approach, most funding is still restricted to certain activities (i.e., food security).
 With limited or restricted resources, NGOs can have a hard time knowing how to incorporate social cohesion and development programing, especially where there are limited resources for other areas that donors want to prioritize – gender, protection, capacity building, etc.

 • There is a need for donors to think long term.

-• Most institutional funding is short term, but it is unrealistic to adopt a Triple Nexus approach with short term funding.
+• Most institutional funding is short term, but it is unrealistic to adopt a triple nexus approach with short term funding.
 Changes in social cohesion or shifts from humanitarian aid to early recovery/development involve long term thinking.

 Lessons learned, from FDCD: